jeff-adkisson/swe-3643-spring-2024/project/README.md

 -  Instructions how to execute the unit tests and Playwright tests from the command line.
 -  A link to your Final Video Presentation.

 Writing Markdown is easy.
-I highly recommend writing Markdown using an IDE with a Markdown plugin (all JetBrains IDEs support this), Visual Studio Code with a Markdown extension, or Typora.
+I highly recommend writing Markdown using an IDE with a Markdown plugin (all JetBrains IDEs support this), Visual Studio Code with a Markdown extension, or a dedicated Markdown editor such as Typora.

-I am a big fan of [Typora](https://becomeawritertoday.com/typora-review/).
-It is cross platform, visually clean, and has strong spell checking (a curiously unique feature in the Markdown world).
+*I am a big fan of [Typora](https://becomeawritertoday.com/typora-review/).* It is cross platform, visually clean, and has strong spell checking (a curiously unique feature in the Markdown world).
 I recommend giving it a try.
-I use it for all of my work.
+I use it for all my work.
 It is a licensed tool, but the cost is very low ($15!).

 Markdown is not tool specific, so whether you use Typora, an IDE, VS Code, or even write it by hand, the output will (generally) operate identically.

 Great engineers are great communicators.
-We have to reliably communicate very complex ideas to a large number of people.
+We must reliably communicate very complex ideas to many people.
 Learn to write effectively and get the best writing tools you can afford.
 Be opinionated and passionate about the tools you use... they say a lot about you (I always ask what tools people love in interviews).

 #### The KSU Writing Center